manishps/patroni-experiments/docs/setup.md

 # Setup

-This document outlines how to use this repository and the Nutanix Cloud to begin experimenting with HA Postgres yourself.
+This document outlines how to use this repository and the Nutanix Cloud Platform to begin experimenting with HA Postgres yourself.

 # 1. Configuration